We have all been there.

-Failed goals.
-No one wants to talk about them, but – it happens.
+No one wants to talk about a failed goal, but – it happens.
 A lot.

 I get it.
 It’s hard to admit that you didn’t do as well as you thought you would, or worse, feeling like you did everything right but didn’t get the results you were looking for.